The chest (pectoral major) is made up of three muscle bundles.

 Abdominal Bundle – Lower chest

-To achieve an overall well developed chest you will need to implement some targeted exercises.
+You will need to implement some targeted exercises to achieve a well-developed chest.
 I have listed below some of my top exercises to target and develop the upper chest region.

 - No Cheating – Each arm moves on its own.
 One arm can’t become dominant or “cheat”.